rapozoantonio/SpeciesSegmentationWithClusterAnalysis/README.md

 # Species Segmentation With Cluster Analysis

-## The Iris flower dataset is one of the most popular ones for machine learning.
-You can read a lot about it online and have probably already heard of it: https://en.wikipedia.org/wiki/Iris_flower_data_set
+## The Iris flower dataset is popular for machine learning.
+You can read  about it online: https://en.wikipedia.org/wiki/Iris_flower_data_set

 There are 4 features: sepal length, sepal width, petal length, and petal width.